• Skip to primary navigation

 Duck fat excels in high-heat cooking.

-Its smoke point offers crispy results and a distinct flavor profile.
+Its smoke point offers crispy results and a distinct flavor.

-Duck confit is a great way to showcase this ingredient.
+Duck confit is a great way to show this ingredient.

 Lard is great for baking.